 Bahn.com has timetables for practically every train in Europe.
 It’s probably not much use for booking tickets but it is a reliable source for information.
 The Trainline is pretty good also if your travelling in Britain.

 In Europe you can book train tickets and passes via Rail Europe.
 If you are under 26, you are classed as a youth and can get discounted fares.
 Instead of buying individual tickets, consider getting an Interrail pass.
 Country passes can be purchased or you can get a Global Pass for travel across all 28 countries in the interrail region.

-Even if you’re only planning two or three journeys it is often much cheaper to buy a rail pass than it is for individual tickets.
+Even if you’re only planning two or three journeys, it is often much cheaper to buy a rail pass than it is for individual tickets.

 For coaches see Eurolines.
 They also have Europe-wide passes similar to the rail ones.
 For domestic travel each country either has a national carrier or various different coach lines serving separate routes.

-Trains are almost non-existent in Latin America so the only real option is to get by by coaches and buses.
+Trains are almost non-existent in Latin America so the only real option is to get by on coaches and buses.
 There’s no real major international company that has a monopoly on things like Greyhound in the US.
 Even within countries there can often be dozens of different companies handling different routes.
-Your best option is just to turn up at the local bus station and buy a ticket to your destination.
-Check times with your hostel but bus departures are typically very regular and you hardly ever need to book in advance.
+Your best option is usually just to turn up at the local bus station and buy a ticket to your destination.
+Check times at your hostel but bus departures are typically very regular and you hardly ever need to book in advance.

 In much of South America coaches are often of a fairly high standard as they are used for very long journeys.
-The same can’t be said for the driving which is often fairly reckless!
+The same can’t be said for the driving though which is often fairly reckless!

 In Australia, coaches are also run by Greyhound and you can get special hop on, hop off backpacker passes.